Brand Standards and Logo Usage

 The following Brand Guidelines and Standards are intended to assist partners and stakeholders who use the initiative’s name, colors, logo and key messages in print and digital communications.

-Final editorial authority rests with Fort Worth Housing Solutions.
+Final editorial authority for uses of Stop Six Choice Neighborhood Initiative identities and marks rests with Fort Worth Housing Solutions and is subject to review by the agency’s Communications office.
 For questions about the brand, colors, logo or usage, please contact FWHS Communications at firstname.lastname@example.org.

 The identity of the effort is the Stop Six Choice Neighborhood Initiative.
 The name is based on the Stop Six Choice Neighborhood Transformation Plan, which was developed over several years and updated in 2019 by residents, community leaders, partners and stakeholders.